doodeoo/SpaceGame/README.md

 #### High
 - Determine the theme - (Abstract/Space/Realistic/Whatever)
-- Make this game something korean kids can masterbate over and american kids can still enjoy
+- Make this game something korean kids can obsess over and american kids can still enjoy

 ## Further Ideas